No Start Summary

 To check the basics, you need tools.
 There's just no way around it.
 One of the analogies that I've always enjoyed repeating, about doing a job without the right tools is like trying to eat a bowl of soup with a fork.

 So besides knowing what to test, you need tools to do those tests.
-You don't have to spend an arm and a leg, since you can buy a lot of diagnostic tools that are tailored for the pocket-books of the serious do-it-yourself-er.
+You don't have to spend an arm and a leg, since you can buy a lot of diagnostics tools that are tailored for the pocket-books of the serious do-it-yourself'er.
 Here are some of the basic tools you'll need: